How to check if an email is phishing

 - Verify by logging in from the official website, not the email link.

-Phishing email FAQ
+Phishing email checker FAQ

 Can a phishing email come from a real-looking address?